-It’s hard to comprehend just how much a billion actually is.
+It’s hard to comprehend just how much a billion dollars actually is.
 For example, one million seconds is about twelve days, while one billion seconds is 31 years.
 For the ultra-rich, grossing over one billion dollars is like having the world in your pocket.
 Naturally, folks like that want to live on 57th street for great views of the park and easy access to that subway stop that has a bunch of sandwich shops.
 This is where the skyscrapers of Billionaire’s Row come in.
 There are eight finished buildings that make up Billionaire’s Row, each more expensive than the last.
 But, in a city that keeps growing more expensive every year, what does having a Billionaire’s Row mean for NYC?
 How do New Yorkers feel about it?
 Are there even people living there?

 Several buildings in Billionaire’s Row are located on Central Park South, which, at an average of $9.8 million per home, is one of the most expensive residential streets in the world.
-Only the rich of the rich can live here, such as Ken Griffin, a hedge-fund manager who bought an apartment for $238 million.
+Only the richest of the rich can live here, such as Ken Griffin, a hedge-fund manager who bought an apartment for $238 million.
 This is the largest real estate deal ever to happen in the United States, and it was for an apartment.
 However, like I said earlier, millions to a billionaire are like a drop of water in a bucket.
 Griffin is probably fine spending that much on an apartment in the city because he most likely has other properties somewhere else.
 This is a common theme in the ultra-rich real-estate industry.

 Nearly half the available apartments in Billionaire’s Row are empty.
 With 772 available units, and many other luxury living spaces in the city that are a bit more versatile, there’s simply too many units and not enough demand.
 The US, and New York, may have a large portion of the Earth’s top 1%, but that means that many of these living spaces won’t be available to most of the population.
 This might have been part of the appeal when most of the sales for these apartments took place between 2011 and 2018.
 But there are other places that offer the same thing and just not enough billionaires to go around.